-Deduction for Purchasing Montana-Produced Organic Fertilizer and Inorganic Fertilizer Produced as a Byproduct
+Deduction for Purchasing Montana-Produced Organic Fertilizer and Inorganic Fertilizer Produced as a Byproduct (15-32-303, MCA)

-Code: 15-32-303, MCA Legislation: SB 322, 1981 Session

 In addition to all the other allowed deductions from gross corporate income, a taxpayer may deduct expenditures for organic fertilizer and inorganic fertilizer produced as a byproduct, if the fertilizer was made or used in Montana.
 The purpose of this deduction is to promote the use of inorganic byproducts and organic matter produced by Montana industries.
+The deduction was established in 1981 by passage of SB 322.

-Deduction for Donation of Exploration Information
+Deduction for Donation of Exploration Information (15-32-510, MCA)

-Code: 15-32-510, MCA Legislation: SB 625, 1999 Session

 A taxpayer may deduct expenses from the donation of mineral exploration information to the Montana Tech Foundation to reside in the Montana Tech research library.
 Montana Tech has the right to limit what information is accepted and what deductions are granted.
 The documented expenses must be based on the cost of recreating the donated information.
-If the exploration incentive credit is also claimed by the taxpayer, then this deduction is limited to 20 percent of the actual value of the data.
+If the exploration incentive credit is also claimed by the taxpayer, then this deduction is limited to 20% of the actual value of the data.
 The deduction was established in 1999 in SB 625 and is intended to encourage the sharing of mineral exploration information.

-Recycled Material Qualifying for Deduction
+Recycled Material Qualifying for Deduction (15-32-609 and 610, MCA)

-Code: 15-32-609 and 610, MCA Legislation: SB 111, 1991 Session

-A taxpayer may deduct an additional 10 percent of expenditures for the purchase of recycled material that was otherwise deductible as a business-related expense.
+A taxpayer may deduct an additional 10% of expenditures for the purchase of recycled material that was otherwise deductible as a business-related expense.
 The Department of Revenue defines the types of recycled material that may be used to claim this deduction.
 The purpose of this deduction is to encourage the use of goods made from reclaimed materials, especially post-consumer materials.
-The deduction was set to expire at the end of calendar year 2011, but HB 21 passed by the 2009 Legislature makes the additional 10 percent deduction permanent.
+The deduction was set to expire at the end of calendar year 2011, but HB 21 passed by the 2009 Legislature makes the additional 10% deduction permanent.
+The deduction originally began in 1991 through passage of SB 111.

 This deduction is the only one for which data is accessible.
-In the most recent database of corporate taxpayer returns, the total deductions claimed were \$73,694,936.
-At the general tax rate of 6.75 percent, this is a reduction in tax revenue of \$4,974,408.
+In the most recent database of corporate taxpayer returns, the total deductions claimed were \$14,174,552.
+At the general tax rate of 6.75%, this is a reduction in tax revenue of \$956,782.

-Capital Gain Exclusion for Mobile Home Park Code: 15-31-163, MCA Legislation: HB 636, 2009 Session
+Capital Gain Exclusion for Mobile Home Park (15-31-163, MCA)

 A taxpayer may exclude a portion of the recognized gain from sale of a mobile home park from taxable corporate income or taxable individual income if the sale is to a tenants' association or a mobile home park residents' association; a nonprofit organization that purchases a mobile home park on behalf of a tenants' association or mobile home park residents' association; a county housing authority; or a municipal housing authority.
-The exclusion of recognized capital gain is limited to 50 percent for mobile home parks with more than 50 lots; for mobile home parks with 50 lots or less the excluded gain is 100 percent.
+The exclusion of recognized capital gain is limited to 50% for mobile home parks with more than 50 lots; for mobile home parks with 50 lots or less the excluded gain is 100%.

-Usually properties owned by municipal and county housing authorities are eligible for a property tax exemption; however if the corporate tax exclusion is used for a mobile home park property, it is not eligible for the property tax exemption allowed under Title 15, Chapter 6, Part 2 while the property is used as a mobile home park.
+Usually properties owned by municipal and county housing authorities are eligible for a property tax exemption; however, if the corporate tax exclusion is used for a mobile home park property, it is not eligible for the property tax exemption allowed under Title 15, Chapter 6, Part 2 while the property is used as a mobile home park.
 The exclusion was passed by the 2009 Legislature (HB 636) and applies to tax years beginning after December 31, 2008.